-Both flight paths, FP1 and FP2, are only predicted to observe short annual and daily durations of green glare within the extended $\pm 50^{\circ}$ FOV.
+Both flight paths, FP1 and FP2, are only predicted to observe short to moderate annual and daily durations of green glare within the extended $\pm 50^{\circ}$ FOV.
 No glare is predicted on either flight path within the more critical $\pm 25^{\circ}$ FOV.
-FP1 and FP2 are not predicted to experience yellow glare within the $\pm 50^{\circ}$ FOV or $\pm 25^{\circ}$ FOV.
+FP1 and FP2 are not predicted to experience yellow glare within the $\pm 25^{\circ}$ FOV or $\pm 50^{\circ}$ FOV.
+Glare was not predicted for any of the evaluated flight paths in the models using a resting/minimum backtracking angle of 9° or steeper.

-FP2 approaches the unregistered aerodrome while heading south with the Project to the southeast of the flight path, and it is the flight path predicted to observe the most glare from the Project.
-Along this flight path, pilots are only predicted to see green glare in the $\pm 50^{\circ}$ FOV for a maximum of 1,088 minutes/year.
+FP2 approaches the unregistered aerodrome while heading south with the Project to the southeast of the flight path, and is the flight path predicted to observe the most glare from the Project.
+Along this flight path, pilots are only predicted to see green glare in the ±50° FOV (but outside the ±25° FOV) for a maximum of 1,178 minutes/year.
 Green glare is not generally considered to be a hazard.
 The glare is predicted around sunrise from mid-November to mid-January.
-Glare may be seen along this route between 07:33 and 08:08 MST for up to 28 minutes per morning.
-The glare is expected to originate from the same general direction as the sun for these periods, so glare impacts may be eclipsed by the direct effects of the sun if both can be seen simultaneously by the observer.
-This is an effect called "sun-masking".
+Glare may be seen along this route between 08:33 and 09:09 MST for up to 29 minutes per morning.
+The glare is expected to originate from the same general direction as the sun for these periods, so glare impacts may be eclipsed by sun-masking.
 The glare and sun during these periods will be nearly perpendicular to the pilot's direction of travel, therefore the direct effects of the sun and glare from the solar farm will not be in the pilot's main vision.
 In addition, the actual impact is expected to be less because pilots will be travelling past the affected portion of the flight path, not standing still while looking at the solar PV arrays.